 Like with Paget's, people who suffer from osteopetrosis (not to be confused with osteoporosis), have lots of bone mass, but the bone is fragile.
 In osteopetrosis, the osteoclasts don't do their job.
 Osteoclasts are supposed to reabsorb bone.
 They work together with osteoblasts to make sure that the right amount of bone is in the body -- osteoblasts make the bone matrix, and osteoclasts eat it up.
 With osteopetrosis, there's too much new bone and the old bone isn't disappearing fast enough, which throws the whole system out of whack.
 Osteopetrosis is sometimes called marble bone disease -- in some forms of the disorder, the appearance of the bones is changed.

-To learn more about FOP, bone disorders, and related topics, visit the links on the next page.
+To learn more about FOP, bone disorders, and related topics, visit the links below.